-This unique crisp has a deliciously light texture and can be used in a number of ways, giving chefs a great excuse to get creative in the kitchen!
+This unique crisp has a deliciously light texture and can be used in several ways, giving chefs a great excuse to get creative in the kitchen!
 The key ingredient used to create the crisp is tapioca starch.
-Tapioca is extracted from the root of the cassava plant and is native to the northern and central-west regions of Brazil.
-Tapioca chips, also known as cassava chips, are just thinly sliced pieces of cassava root that are fried in the same manner as potato chips.
-Interestingly, these chips are commonly found in India and Sri Lanka.
+Tapioca is extracted from the cassava plant's root and is native to Brazil's northern and central-west regions.
+Tapioca chips, also known as cassava chips, are just thinly sliced cassava roots fried in the same manner as potato chips.
+Interestingly, you can commonly find it in India and Sri Lanka.

-The method used to create this crisp is very versatile and can be made using different flavors.
-The carrot purée can be substituted with a mushroom or lobster purée for some really inventive, flavorful chips.
+The method used to create this crisp is very versatile, and it can make different flavors.
+You can substitute the carrot purée with a mushroom or lobster purée for some inventive, flavorful chips.
 The possibilities are endless!

 - Servings 40 Crisps